 - Scribe for exams

 - Exams administered in a setting that minimizes distractions

 - Flexible exam schedule

-All personal services (attendant care) and equipment (e.g., wheelchairs, hearing aids) are the responsibility of each student and will not be provided by the Office of Disability Services.
+All personal services (attendant care) and equipment (e.g., wheelchairs, hearing aids) are the responsibility of each student and will not be provided by the Center for Disability Resources.